MicrosoftDocs/azure-reference-other/u-sql/extending-u-sql-expressions-with-user-code.md

 ms.author: "mrys"
 manager: "ryanw"
 ---

 # Extending U-SQL Expressions with User-Code
 One of the major values of U-SQL is how easy it is to add user-specific code written in C#.
 Since U-SQL’s type system is based on C# and the U-SQL scalar expression language on the instances of these types is the C# expression language, it is very easy to use the power of the C# language in U-SQL.

 There are several ways how C# code can be used to extend U-SQL expressions:

 - **Inline C# Expressions**
 Inline C# expressions often makes sense if a small set of C# methods need to be applied to process one of the scalar values.
 E.g., a string type method or a math function.

 - **User-Defined Aggregators**
 Write user-defined aggregators in a C# assembly and reference them in the U-SQL script.
 By providing user-defined aggregators, custom aggregation logic can be plugged into U-SQL’s processing of aggregation with a [GROUP BY](group-by-and-having-clauses-u-sql.md) clause.

 - **User-Defined Functions**
 Writing user-defined functions in a C# assembly and referencing them in the U-SQL script is preferred for more complex functions if the logic of the function requires the full power of C# beyond its expression language, such as procedural logic or recursion.

 - **User-Defined Operators**
 Write user-defined operators in a C# assembly and reference them in the U-SQL script.
 User-defined Operators (UDO) are U-SQL’s custom-coded rowset operators.
 They are written in C# and provide the ability to generate, process and consume rowsets.

 ## User-Defined Code Examples
-- The examples can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
+- The example(s) can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
-- The scripts can be executed [locally](https://channel9.msdn.com/Series/AzureDataLake/USQL-LocalRun).
+- The script(s) can be executed [locally](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-data-lake-tools-local-run).
 An Azure subscription and Azure Data Lake Analytics account is not needed when executed locally.

 |The following provides examples of implementing user-defined code:|
 |---|